mengqingren/VTwins.Linux/README.md

 - `-g`: must be a data frame with two columns, and colnames are `id` (column 1) and `grp` (column 2). column id represent the sample id, column grp consist of `grp1` and `grp2`, representing the ctrl and disease, repsectively.
 - `-m`: distance calculating method. it must bu consist with the method in `dist` function.
 - `-a`: filename of output directory.
 Default: ./
+- `-Cp`: redundant pair cut off.
+Default: 25
+- `-cm`: test method for pairs more that pair cutoff
 - `-w`: filename of shuffle W stats
 - `-b`: filename of output boundary samples with distance
 - `-p`: filename of output final pairs